Starring Peter Liapis, Lisa Pelikan, Michael Des Barres, Jack Nance, Peter Risch, Tamara de Treaux, Scott Thomson

 Directed by Luca Bercovici

-He finds the cult leader’s clothes and pentagram floor painting, so he does what any normal person would, he starts performing the cult’s rituals.
+He finds the cult leader’s clothes and pentagram floor painting, so he does what any normal person would: he starts performing the cult’s rituals.
 He manages to talk some of his drunken party guests into a summoning circle of power, but when it doesn’t produce immediate results, everyone leaves pissed off and bored.
 After they’ve all exited, the circle pulses with light and the first Ghoulie emerges!
 I rewound this scene several times as it is singlehandedly a great effect and massively hilarious.
-The little monster’s tiny roar as he solidifies will remain one of my favorite horror/comedy movie moments of all time.
+The little monster’s tiny roar as he solidifies will remain one of my favorite horror comedy movie moments of all time.
 The Ghoulie also bears a strong resemblance to Station from Bill & Ted’s Bogus Journey, so I’ve taken to calling this one Station.
+(He’s to the left of the paragraph above this one.)

 From here you get a generic story of one man following in another’s footsteps, only to fall into the same traps and ultimately doom himself.
 There’s a bit of a twist but that’s basically the story.
 The main Ghoulie summoning scene is an instant classic as well and the Ghoulies are one hell of a motley crew!
 Their designs were clearly based in part on animals so they are easily distinguished from one another.
 Even so, I gave them each an identifying name to make talking about them easier.
 First to emerge is the star of our show and the film’s poster, Snake Fetus.
 He rises out of the fog and murky water like a Creature from the Demonic Lagoon or a Supernatural Martin Sheen in Apocalypse Now.
 Next, the Troll Mole busts loose from under the Earth.
 Hanging out in a tree we have the Abominable Monkey Ghoul, who never wipes the “What the fuck?” look off his face for the entire film.
 Finally, also in a tree among a thick web cover, is the Batling Spider Ghoul who extends one webbed arm before folding it back to his chest like a miniature, grotesque Dracula.
 The continuity is odd with these Ghoulies though, as they clearly establish five Ghoulies but they usually only show four of them after this point.
 I’m left to imagine that Troll Mole decided the light was too harsh for his tender eyes and decided to burrow back underground.